-When we reopen, we are closely following guidance on COVID-19 (Coronavirus Disease 2019) from the Centers for Disease Control and Prevention (CDC) and the New York state department to stay on top of all developments.
+We have always had strong safety measures in our office including a strict infection control policy.
+We are closely following guidance on COVID-19 (Coronavirus Disease 2019) from the Centers for Disease Control and Prevention (CDC) and the New York state department to stay on top of all developments.
 We fully recognize that many of the population we serve are among the most vulnerable to diseases like COVID-19 and the flu.

 - If you are feeling under the weather or are experiencing a fever, cough, or shortness of breath, we would ask that you call and reschedule your appointment so as not to put other patients at risk.
 You could also see if a healthy loved one could bring your hearing aids to the office for a cleaning.
 We recommend reviewing guidelines from the CDC on preventing illness.

 - Dropping in can create a crowd in our waiting room.
-Please call our office ahead of time to schedule a same-day appointment or a time to drop off your hearing aids for a cleaning.
+Please call our office ahead of time to schedule an appointment or a time to drop off your hearing aids for a cleaning.
 If an underlying condition or your age makes you more vulnerable to COVID-19, we urge you to request a healthy loved one bring your hearing aids to the office for a cleaning (with an appointment).
 We are not able to accommodate walk-in patients at this time.